Fuel efficiency Blog

 • A custom ACARS message which is configured to be sent every time APU is turned on or off (trigger condition) and which contains general APU information: runtime, cycles, fuel consumption, etc.

 • FDR data during turnaround.
-Usually FDR only records when at least one engine is running.
-However, some providers offer the possibility to keep FDR recording during the whole turnaround phase, which allows airlines to have APU information (as well as all other parameters) available.
+Usually, FDR only records when at least one engine is running.
+However, some providers offer the possibility of keeping FDR recording during the whole turnaround phase, which allows airlines to have APU information (as well as all other parameters) available.

-For proper monitoring, you probably want to have this data automatically imported in a comprehensive fuel management that will let you analyze APU usage based on multiple conditions (aircraft type, station, weather, cargo content, etc.) and that shares this information with pilots.
+For proper monitoring, you probably want to have this data automatically imported into a comprehensive fuel management system that will let you analyze APU usage based on multiple conditions (aircraft type, station, weather, cargo content, etc.) and that shares this information with pilots.

 [Case study] How Transavia engaged pilots in their fuel conservation program